retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 - Arduino IDE.
 Download for free at https://www.arduino.cc/
 - Windows OS (Tested on Windows 8 and higher versions).
 - Powershell ISE.
 - Cad software compatible with AutoLISP scripting.
+To choose in the market:
   - Autocad or any of its verticals (Tested on Autocad 2019 and Civil 3D 2019).
   - BricsCad.
   - BabaCad.